Tab Title Description

 - Eastern Cooperative Oncology Group (ECOG) Performance Status 0 - 1.

 - A history of prior systemic treatment with gemcitabine or cisplatin.
 At least six months must have elapsed if gemcitabine or cisplatin was administered in an adjuvant treatment setting.
+Patients enrolled in the Expansion Cohort, Exploratory Cohorts, and the Randomized Phase must not have received prior systemic chemotherapies, including chemoradiation therapy for cholangiocarcinoma.

 - Seizure disorders requiring anticonvulsant therapy.